openqasm/openqasm/source/language/types.rst

    multiDim[0][0] = 0.0; // multiDim == {{0.0, 1.2}, {2.1, 2.2}, {3.1, 3.2}}
    multiDim[-1][1] = 0.0; // multiDim == {{0.0, 1.2}, {2.1, 2.2}, {3.1, 0.0}}

+Arrays *cannot* be declared inside the body of a function or gate.
+All arrays *must* be declared within the global scope of the program.
 Indexing of arrays is n-based *i.e.*, negative indices are allowed.
 Multi-dimensional arrays (as in the example above) are allowed, with a maximum of 7 total dimensions.